Stay22/api/DOCS.md

 page            int         The page number that should be shown.
-Used in conjunction with limit to provide pagination sortby          string      Which type of sorting to apply (popularity, review, distance, price, name, or rating) sortdirection   string      Which way to sort (up/ascending/low/near or down/descending/high/far) minstar         []int       Limit to hotels with the given number of stars.
-A minstar of 2 will show hotels with stars of 2,3,4,5. minrating       int         Limit to hotels with the given rating score.
+Used in conjunction with limit to provide pagination sortby          string      Which type of sorting to apply (popularity, review, distance, price, name, or rating) sortdirection   string      Which way to sort (up/ascending/low/near or down/descending/high/far) minstar         int         Limit to hotels with the given number of stars.
+A minstar of 2 will show hotels with stars of 2,3,4,5. minrating       float64     Limit to hotels with the given rating score.
 A minrating of 7.5 will show hotels of 7.5 and above.
 ```

 **Example**: